BeyondTheClouds/enoslib/README.rst

 static/predictable setup, and the reality of interacting with them on a daily basis.

-EnOSlib smoothes the experimenter's code dealing with various platforms (e.g. local machine, scientific testbed, virtualized environments).
-It helps in deploying various piece of software (e.g instrumentation, observability tools).
-It also integrates well with interactive development environment like Jupyter.
+In this context, EnOSlib smoothes the experimental code and can

+- deal with various platforms (e.g. local machine, scientific testbed, virtualized environments)
+- interact programmatically with different your remote resources: compute (servers, containers) and networks (ipv4, ipv6)
+- deploy *ready-to-use* experimentation services (e.g instrumentation, observability tools).
+- emulate complex network topologies (e.g for your FOG experiments)
+- integrate your code with interactive development environment like Jupyter.

 The software
 ------------